ZoranStojsavljevic/bbb-yocto/README.md

 The directory recipes-kernel/linux undergoes some investigation from my side.

-As my best understanding, there are for quite awhile two types of the Yocto kernel recipes:
+As my best understanding, there are for quite awhile three types of the Yocto kernel recipes:

-	linux-stable kernel recipes (linux-stable_x.yz.bb comming from linux stable repos) and linux-yocto kernel recipes (linux-yocto_x.yz.bb comming from Yocto repos)
+	linux-stable kernel recipes (linux-stable_x.yz.bb comming from linux stable repos) linux-mainline kernel recipes (linux-mainline_x.yz.bb comming from linux mainline repos) linux-yocto kernel recipes (linux-yocto_x.yz.bb comming from Yocto repos)

 In the directory conf/machine/conf/<MACHINE>.conf there is a variable PREFERRED_PROVIDER_virtual/kernel defined as:

 	PREFERRED_PROVIDER_virtual/kernel = "linux-stable"
 	or
+	PREFERRED_PROVIDER_virtual/kernel = "linux-mainline"
+	or
 	PREFERRED_PROVIDER_virtual/kernel = "linux-yocto"

-There are two include scripts provided for two different PREFERRED_PROVIDER:
+There are three included scripts provided for three different PREFERRED_PROVIDER:

-	linux-yocto.inc for the linux-yocto type of kernels linux-stable.inc for the linux-stable type of kernels
+	linux-stable.inc for the linux-stable type of kernels linux-mainline.inc for the linux-mainline type of kernels linux-yocto.inc for the linux-yocto type of kernels

 DISCLAIMER: Investigating the linux-yocto recipes, and how to incorporate them